pcorajr/docker-stacks/docs/using/common.md

 You may instruct the `start-notebook.sh` script to customize the container environment before launching the notebook server.
 You do so by passing arguments to the `docker run` command.

-* `-e NB_USER=jovyan` - Instructs the startup script to change the default container username from `jovyan` to the provided value.
-Causes the script to rename the `jovyan` user home folder.
+* `-e NB_USER=user_001` - Instructs the startup script to change the default container username from `user_001` to the provided value.
+Causes the script to rename the `user_001` user home folder.
 For this option to take effect, you must run the container with `--user root`, set the working directory `-w /home/$NB_USER` and set the environment variable `-e CHOWN_HOME=yes` (see below for detail).
 This feature is useful when mounting host volumes with specific home folder.
 * `-e NB_UID=1000` - Instructs the startup script to switch the numeric user ID of `$NB_USER` to the given value.
 This feature is useful when mounting host volumes with specific owner permissions.
 For this option to take effect, you must run the container with `--user root`.
 (The startup script will `su $NB_USER` after adjusting the user ID.)
 You might consider using modern Docker options `--user` and `--group-add` instead.
 See the last bullet below for details.
 * `-e NB_GID=100` - Instructs the startup script to change the primary group of`$NB_USER` to `$NB_GID` (the new group is added with a name of `$NB_GROUP` if it is defined, otherwise the group is named `$NB_USER`).
 This feature is useful when mounting host volumes with specific group permissions.
 For this option to take effect, you must run the container with `--user root`.
 (The startup script will `su $NB_USER` after adjusting the group ID.)
 You might consider using modern Docker options `--user` and `--group-add` instead.
 See the last bullet below for details.
 The user is added to supplemental group `users` (gid 100) in order to allow write access to the home directory and `/opt/conda`.
 If you override the user/group logic, ensure the user stays in group `users` if you want them to be able to modify files in the image.
 * `-e NB_GROUP=<name>` - The name used for `$NB_GID`, which defaults to `$NB_USER`.
 This is only used if `$NB_GID` is specified and completely optional: there is only cosmetic effect.